 If you are still not yet convinced to protect your pet against any emergencies or unexpected costs, we list a few ways to lower the cost of pet insurance premiums below.
 Additional money-saving tips can be found in our article, 'How to save money on pet insurance'.

-• Shop around - use comparison sites such as Quotezone* and MoneySuperMarket* to shop around online for the cheapest deal
+- Shop around - use comparison sites such as Quotezone* and MoneySuperMarket* to shop around online to save time and money on your pet insurance

 Pros and cons of pet insurance